sindresorhus/public-ip/readme.md

 Type: `string[]`<br>
 Default: `[]`

 In case you want to add your own custom HTTPS endpoints to get public IP from (like [ifconfig.co](https://ifconfig.co), for example), you can set them here.
 They will only be used if everything else fails.
+Any service used as fallback *must* return the IP as a plain string.

 Example: `{ fallbackUrls: [ 'https://ifconfig.co/ip' ] }`